-Low cost/no cost mammograms
+Low cost/ no cost mammograms

-- 6. MMC will implement the EPIC Electronic Health Record system to track patient outcomes and improve care coordination. - The system was implemented November 1, 2017.
+- 6. MMC will implement the EPIC Electronic Health Record system to track patient outcomes and improve care coordination. - Work began in 2015 and 2016 and Marshall implemented the system on November 1, 2017.

-- Improve outcomes for patients, including delayed onset of complications associated with chronic illnesses - Reduce hospital admissions and readmissions - Help patients to better manage or eliminate disease risk factors - Improve access to timely disease management and treatment services - Optimize utilization of providers with all types of licenses, including Physician Assistants and Nurse Practitioners - Improve awareness of disease prevention strategies within the community
+- Improve outcomes for patients, including delayed onset of complications associated with chronic illnesses - Reduce hospital admissions and readmissions - Help patients to better manage or eliminate disease risk factors - Improve access to timely disease management and treatment services

+- Optimize utilization of providers with all types of licenses, including Physician Assistants and Nurse Practitioners - Improve awareness of disease prevention strategies within the community